noooop/Reading_List/awesome_retrieval.md

 - Wed, 7 Dec 2022 [Text Embeddings by Weakly-Supervised Contrastive Pre-training](https://arxiv.org/abs/2212.03533)
   - 微软的E5
   - We pre-train on our proposed text pair dataset for three model sizes: E5small, E5base and E5large initialized from MiniLM, bert-base-uncased, and bert-large-uncased-whole-wordmasking respectively
+  - Training Recipe (two-stage training)
     - Weakly-Supervised Contrastive Pre-training
       - 构建 CCPairs 数据集
       - we use mined hard negatives and knowledge distillation from a cross-encoder (CE) teacher model
     - Supervised Fine-tuning
       - MS-MARCO， NQ， NLI
       - We reuse the mined hard negatives and re-ranker scores from SimLM [58] for the first two datasets.
   - Evaluation
     - BEIR， MTEB
     - Weakly-Supervised Contrastive Pre-training